 Gellhorn was born in St Louis, Missouri, to Edna Fischel Gellhorn, a suffragist, and George Gellhorn, a German-born gynaecologist.
 In 1927 she started her career as a journalist, moving to Paris aged 21 to report on the pacifist movement.

 On her return to America, she met novelist Ernest Hemingway; together they left for Europe to report on the Spanish Civil War.
 They eventually married in 1940, but the marriage broke down as Hemingway became resentful of Gellhorn’s long work-related absences, and Gellhorn felt shackled by a relationship where her husband’s literary fame dwarfed her own independent work as a war correspondent.
 She resented being known as ‘Hemingway’s wife’.

 They divorced in 1945 and Gellhorn settled in London.
 She continued reporting into the 1990s, when her eyesight failed her and she went into retirement.

-This article appeared in issue 109 of Military History Matters.
-To find out more about subscribing to the magazine, click here.
+This article is from the October 2019 issue of Military History Matters.
+To find out more about the magazine and how to subscribe, click here.